 BIO 398 Independent Research Projects (1-4 hrs.)
 Students interested in independent reading or developing individual research projects may enroll in BIO 398 for variable credit.
 The faculty in the department strongly encourages students majoring in biology to develop and pursue at least one research project.
 This course is typically offered every semester during the academic year.
-Prerequisites: BIO 110, 112, and permission of the department chair.
+Prerequisites: BIO 124/125, 114/115, and permission of the department chair.

 BIO 402 Animal Physiology (4 hrs.)
 This course provides a comparative approach to the science of physiology, i.e., the major functional systems with an emphasis on mammals.
 This course is typically offered once per academic year in the spring semester.
-Prerequisites: BIO 110 and 112.
+Prerequisites: BIO 124/125 and 114/115.

 BIO 403 Microbiology (4 hrs.)
 This course serves as an introduction to the structure, physiology, pathogenicity and ecology of microorganisms, particularly the bacteria and viruses.
 Laboratory work involves effective use of the microscope, staining procedures, handling of pure cultures, analysis of bacterial physiology and identification of unknown bacteria.
 This course is typically offered every other academic year in the spring semester.
-Prerequisites: BIO 110 and 112
+Prerequisites: BIO 124/125 and 114/115.

 BIO 404 Biochemistry (4 hrs.)
 This course is an advanced survey course for students who expect to continue graduate study in biology or continue on to a professional career in a health-related field.
 Topics include a detailed study of the structure of biological molecules and the function of enzymes, followed by a survey of basic intermediary metabolism.
 The laboratory is a project-based laboratory incorporating many of the principles covered in lecture.
-This course is typically offered every other academic year in the spring semester.
-Prerequisites: CHM 314, 315, 324, and 325 (CHM 324 & 325 can be taken concurrently with BIO 404), BIO 110 and 112.
+This course is typically offered once each academic year in the spring semester.
+Prerequisites: CHM 314, 315, 324, and 325 (CHM 324 & 325 can be taken concurrently with BIO 404), BIO 124/125 and 114/115.

-BIO 415 Human Gross Anatomy (4 hrs.): Students will complete a human dissection, as a team, with a minimum of 6 hours of contact per week.
+BIO 415 Human Gross Anatomy (4 hrs.) : Students will complete a human dissection, as a team, with a minimum of 6 hours of contact per week.
 The dissection will be completed as it would in a medical school gross anatomy course, to include a complete regional dissection.
 Additionally, an assessment of the health of the donor will be completed.
 The students will be required to share their findings with the community and in other courses as appropriate.
-Prerequisites: Bio 110, Bio 112, and Bio 203.
+This course is typically offered once each academic year in the spring semester.
+Prerequisites: BIO 124/125, BIO 114/115, and BIO 203.
 The course is by application and consideration of faculty in the department, and requires instructor permission.